wangihzyue/face_detection/README.md

 For classifying masked and unmasked faces, its about 1.0 accuracy with k neighbor algorithm.

-For both method in face recognition, with `know_tolerance = 0.4` and `known_threshold = 0.1`, the accuracy is about 0.83, frr is about 0.2, far is about 0.08 for unmasked faces dataset. the accuracy is about 0.79, frr is about 0.1, far is about 0.12 for masked faces fataset.
+For both method in face recognition for test data set, with `know_tolerance = 0.4` and `known_threshold = 0.1`, the accuracy is about 0.83, frr is about 0.2, far is about 0.08 for unmasked faces dataset. the accuracy is about 0.79, frr is about 0.1, far is about 0.12 for masked faces fataset.

 ### Further Development